ajc3xc/ISC-Research/Arduino Sketches/readme.md

 # Arduino sketches
-I would like to note that this work is based off of tutorials, and that the original source material is not mine
+I would like to note that this work is based off of tutorials, and that the original source material is not mine Private information was expunged from the arduino scripts, including secrets.h files for some sketches.